Grain storage guide

 Preparing to store grain

-Thorough grain store preparation and hygiene – no matter how long the storage period – helps to reduce/eliminate grain storage risks.
-In addition cleaning, it is essential that equipment is fit for purpose, with sufficient staff training provided.
+Thorough grain store preparation and hygiene, no matter how long the storage period, helps reduce/eliminate grain storage risks.
+In addition to cleaning, it is essential that equipment is fit for purpose, with sufficient staff training provided.

 How to clean and prepare a grain store